MCP

 update-fhir-resource

-- resourceType (string, required) - id (string, required) - body (JSON object, required)
+- resourceType (string, required) - id (string, required) - resource (JSON object, required)

 Update an existing FHIR resource